masoud-bahrami/Chakad.Pipeline4Monolith/README.md

 I thank my valuable colleagues at http://BaridSoft.Ir , I have learned some ideas in the resulting section from them.

-And I shuld say, the core idea of the Chakad.Pipeline4Monolith is implemented by me and Mahyar(one of my colleagues), Thank you Mahyar.
+And I shuld say, the core idea of Chakad.Pipeline4Monolith is implemented by me and Mahyar(one of my colleagues), Thank you Mahyar.

-This is the first version of Chakad.Pipeline4Monolith, and It is under the work for future improvments.
+This is first version of Chakad.Pipeline4Monolith, and It is under the work for future improvments.

 So bu tune...